 KU Leuven again tops list as Europe’s most innovative university

-Thomas Reuters has put KU Leuven as the top of the list of Europe’s most innovative university for the fourth year in a row
+Thomas Reuters has put KU Leuven at the top of the list of Europe’s most innovative universities for the fourth year in a row

 ‘A tradition of influential innovation’

 Reuters annual list focuses on academic papers, which indicate basic research performed at a university, and patent filings, which point to an institution’s interest in protecting and commercialising its discoveries.